p3lk7i/palabra/README.md

 ## 2. Flexible
 - You can describe anything: people, cars, AI tech trees, HTTP requests, etc.
 - Keys and values are free-form, so users can adapt it to any domain.
+- The mini grammar can be remapped in line filter.
+- You can use multiple keys to access your values.

 ## 3. Hierarchical and Structured
 - Each level number clearly indicates parent-child relationships.